Axway/agent-sdk/docs/discovery/provisioning.md

   // GetQuota returns the quota from within the access request GetQuota() Quota
 }

+// Quota - interface for accessing an access requests quota type Quota interface {
+  // GetInterval returns the quota interval from within the access request
+	GetInterval() QuotaInterval
+	// GetIntervalString returns the string representation of the quota interval from within the access request GetIntervalString() string
+	// GetLimit returns the quota limit from within the access request GetLimit() int64
+	// GetPlanName returns the product plan name from within the access request GetPlanName() string
+}
 ```

 `GetAccessRequestData()` will have the data requested from the Consumer while creating the request.
 This data will match the Access Request Definition schema.